int-brain-lab/website/README.md

 ### Unity dev notes

-To install the Unity environment you need to first clone [vbl-core](https://github.com/VirtualBrainLab/vbl-core) as a git submodule in `Assets/vbl-core`.
+To install the Unity environment you need to clone [vbl-core](https://github.com/VirtualBrainLab/vbl-core) as a git submodule in `Assets/vbl-core`.
 E.g.:

 ```
 git clone https://github.com/int-brain-lab/website